+The best cactus for indoors is dependent a lot on what you’re looking for.
 Cacti are a type of succulent that can make a very interesting addition to your indoor garden.
 Their unique areoles, spines, and ridges create intriguing atmospheres.
 Rather than delicate stems and leaves, they have the thick, fleshy plant material common to succulents.
-This plump flesh allows them to be very drought resistant because they are able to store plenty of water within it.
-Cacti are one of the few types of plants that are happiest when you forget to water them.
+This plump flesh allows them to be drought resistant, because they’re able to store water within it.
+In fact, cacti are one of the few types of plants that are happiest when you forget to water them.

 A room filled with multiple species of cacti can take on an exotic, desert kind of feel.
-There are over 1700 species of cacti that come in many different shapes, sizes, and colours, which means there are plenty of options to choose from to suit any type of decor.
+There are over 1,700 species of cacti.
+They come in many different shapes, sizes, and colours.
+So, there are plenty of options to choose from to suit any type of decor.
 Some have thick, sharp needle-like spines and others have so many little hair-like spines they look like they’re covered in fur.
 Many cacti even produce flowers and fruit when cared for properly.

 Angel Wings Cactus (Opuntia albispina)